demery/iso639-config/README.md

 ## Known issues, TODO tasks

-FIX: The current behavior of the configuration page is to **delete** records that the user chooses to delist.  **This is bad** because applications that link to database records for referencing languages will break if they reference records that have been delisted.
-The Iso639Config::Lang class has a boolean `display` attribute that should be set to false for delisting, instead of deletion.
+FIX: The current behavior of the configuration page is to **delete** records that the user chooses to delist.  **This is bad** because applications that use associations to the `iso639_config_langs` table will break when associated langs are delisted and deleted from that table.
+The Iso639Config::Lang class has a boolean `display` attribute that should be set to false for delisting, in place of deleting the record.
 The change will require a change the `LangsController#create` action to either create or "re-list" languages.
 Also, the method `Lang.listed` should be changed to return only those languages where `display` is `true`.

 FIX: Add internationalization.

+FIX?: Should code `zxx` for 'No linguistic content; Not applicable' always be listed by default?
+The reason for doing this is that most users will not know that this is an option and may have need to use it.
+It's easier for users to delist the value, than to add it when they don't know it exists.

 ## Why ISO 639 Config?

-I write a lot of applications that use ISO 639.2 bibliographic codes for identifying languages in manuscripts and other texts for [TEI][] manuscript description.
+I write a lot of applications that use ISO 639-2 bibliographic codes for identifying languages in manuscripts and other texts for [TEI][] manuscript description.
 For example,